Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 Carhartt workshop logo

-The Active Jacket is ideal for those working on construction sites, offering abrasion resistance and other features that make the jacket handy for such settings.
+The Active Jacket is ideal for those working on construction sites, offering abrasion resistance and other features that make it handy for such settings.
 Plus, the extra room provides comfort and ease of movement for demanding tasks.

-Most Carhartt jackets are warm enough for winter wear.
+Most Carhartt items are warm enough for winter wear.
 When choosing one, consider your local climate to match with the warmth rating.
 Those in the upper midwest, for example, experience freezing cold winters.
-As such, jackets with arctic-weight lining are ideal.
-For us in Arizona, mild winters call for Level 1 or Level 2 jackets, such as the Rugged Flex Detroit Jacket.
+As such, the ones with arctic-weight lining are ideal.
+For us in Arizona, mild winters call for Level 1 or Level 2, such as the Rugged Flex Detroit.

 Those who need to carry a firearm on their belt will find longer jackets ideal.
-For example, the Super Dux relaxed fit jacket provides enough coverage to keep the weapon concealed.
+For example, the Super Dux relaxed fit one provides enough coverage to keep the weapon concealed.

-The ideal welding jacket should be able to resist flames and high temperatures.
-Thankfully, FR Duck jackets are available.
+The ideal welding garment should be able to resist flames and high temperatures.
+Thankfully, FR Duck options are available.
 These can also be used for electric or utility workers performing controlled burns.

 Boys Zip-Front Canvas Insulated Hooded Camo Jacket Child Youth Carhartt stores